tfabris/CrowCam/README.md

 This project is a suite of related Bash script files:
 - [CrowCam.sh - CrowCam Controller                                                 ](#crowcam-sh)
-  - Starts and stops the YouTube stream at Sunrise/Sunset, and works around a bug in the Synology NAS which is caused by network outages.
+  - Starts and stops the YouTube stream at Sunrise/Sunset, and detects network outages, restarting the stream after an outage if needed.
 - [CrowCamCleanup.sh - CrowCam Cleanup tool                                        ](#crowcamcleanup-sh)
   - Cleans out old YouTube stream archives after a certain number of days.
 - [CrowCamKeepAlive.sh - CrowCam Keep Alive tool                                   ](#crowcamkeepalive-sh)